Sole Licking

 Psychology

 No single mechanism is established.
 Mainstream accounts lean on learning and early-association models: a body part repeatedly paired with arousal can, through conditioning, become a focus of arousal in its own right.
-A frequently cited neurological idea, popularised by neuroscientist V. S. Ramachandran, observes that the cortical map for the foot lies adjacent to that for the genitals and speculates that cross-activation could help explain foot eroticism; the hypothesis is elegant but contested and unproven.
-Survey work has also found that licking and smelling foot odour were rated as arousing because of their perceived intimacy — pointing to the symbolic closeness of the act, rather than any single brain mechanism, as part of its appeal.
+A frequently cited neurological idea, popularised by neuroscientist V. S. Ramachandran, observes that the cortical map for the foot lies adjacent to that for the genitals in the brain's sensory homunculus, and speculates that cross-activation could help explain foot eroticism.
+The hypothesis is elegant but contested and unproven.
+Survey work has also found that licking and smelling foot odour were rated as arousing because of their perceived intimacy, pointing to the symbolic closeness of the act, rather than any single brain mechanism, as part of its appeal.

 Prevalence & culture

 There is no dedicated prevalence research for sole licking specifically; figures are inferred from foot-fetish data and scaled down.
-Feet are by a wide margin the most common body-part fetish: in the large internet survey by Scorolli and colleagues (2007), published in the International Journal of Impotence Research, feet accounted for about 47% of body-part fetishes.
-In the general population, Justin Lehmiller's survey found roughly 14% of respondents reported some foot-related sexual experience.
-Sole licking is one specific act drawn from that pool, so its own prevalence is far smaller — estimated here at roughly 1%.
+Feet are by a wide margin the most common body-part fetish.
+In the large internet-group survey by Scorolli and colleagues (2007), published in the International Journal of Impotence Research and covering at least 5,000 participants across 381 online groups, body parts and features made up 33% of fetish interest, and within that group feet (podophilia) accounted for about 47%, far ahead of body fluids (9%), body size (9%), and hair (7%).
+In the general population, the survey behind Justin Lehmiller's Tell Me What You Want found that roughly one in seven respondents reported a foot-related sexual interest.
+Sole licking is one narrow act drawn from that pool, so its own prevalence is far smaller.
 The act is well represented in adult media and foot-focused online communities, even though academic attention to the specific behaviour is sparse.

 Safety, consent & law

 Between consenting adults, sole licking is a benign activity with no inherent legal concern, but it is oral contact with skin that routinely touches floors and footwear, so hygiene matters.
-Practical precautions include: washing the feet thoroughly beforehand; keeping toenails clean and smooth; and inspecting for cuts, open sores, warts, athlete's foot, or other fungal or bacterial infections, any of which can be transmitted through oral contact or aggravated by it.
-Either partner with a cold sore, mouth infection, or compromised skin should pause until it resolves.
-As with any intimate activity, clear and explicit consent is required, and — as a non-disordered, consensual act — sole licking carries no specific legal restriction beyond the ordinary norms of consent and privacy.
+Practical precautions include washing the feet thoroughly beforehand, keeping toenails clean and smooth, and inspecting for cuts, open sores, warts, athlete's foot, or other fungal or bacterial infections, any of which can be passed through oral contact or aggravated by it.
+A partner with a cold sore, mouth infection, or broken skin should pause until it resolves.
+As with any intimate activity, clear and explicit consent is required, and as a non-disordered, consensual act sole licking carries no specific legal restriction beyond the ordinary norms of consent and privacy.

 - Foot Worship55/100Power, Roles & ScenariosThe submissive, reverent practice of kissing, massaging, caressing or venerating a partner's feet, usually inside a dominance-and-submission dynamic.
 It names an activity and a ritual of devotion rather than the underlying attraction, which is the foot fetish.55